itsschwer/ror2-damage-log/README.md

 # damage indicator

 ## todo
-- limit damage log entries?
+- show log on results
 - multiplayer
     - show log for spectated
     - show log for hovered player in 'scoreboard'
-- show log on results *(untested)*
+    - show log for results
 - config?
-    - entry expiry
+    - entry decay time
-    - entry cap
+    - entry display cap
-    - entry order
+    - only show with scoreboard
-- ui
+- ui — display icons instead of text
     - storing elite icon in `DamageSource`
     - figure out structure and layout